Revised and updated January 5, 2021.

 Elite Tutoring Place offers a wide range of tutoring and test-prep services for students of all grade levels, including preschool.
 Tests covered include ACT, SAT, CogAT, PSAT, AP tests, and PARCC.
 Subjects covered by tutoring include mathematics, algebra, geometry, algebra II, trigonometry, precalculus, calculus, statistics, science, chemistry, biology, physics, and foreign languages.
 Students begin with a free diagnostic and consultation.

-Founded in 2014 and franchising since 2015, the number of locations currently stands at nine, one of which is company-owned and all of which are located in the US.
+Founded in 2014 and franchising since 2015, the number of locations currently stands at eight (one less than the previous year), one of which is company-owned and all of which are located in the US.

 An Important Note About Our Methodology